vpirogov/oneDNN/CONTRIBUTING.md

 To simplify the work of reviewers, make sure that the commits in the pull request adhere to the following requirements:

-- Commit message should be fit into 50 (at most 72) characters and have the imperative mood.
+- First line of commit message should be fit into 100 characters and have the imperative mood.
 - Commit message should follow the format:
   `<scope>:[scope: ..] <short description>`